Eastern Subterranean Termite, Reticulitermes flavipes

 Pre-Construction Preventative Control

 May involve one of two (2) methods: (1) A liquid termiticide barrier treatment can be applied to the soil beneath and beside the foundation during the building construction process.
 This is called a preconstruction treatment.
-(2) A physical barrier of specially laminated plastic sheeting or stainless steel mesh can be spread across the foundation site after the footer and foundation walls are in place but before the cement slab floor has been poured.
+(2) A physical barrier of specially laminated plastic sheeting or stainless steel mesh can be spread across the foundation site after the footer and foundation walls are in place but before the cement slab floor has stinging insect poured.

 Homeowner Prevention Tips: